 c) Population trends in major cardiovascular risk factors (smoking, total cholesterol, systolic blood pressure, body mass index, diabetes and physical inactivity).

 In order to estimate trends, these data items were acquired for two time points (referred to as the initial and final years respectively).
 These were the most recent year with data available (final), and one 10-15 years previously (initial); 1997-2009 for Tunisia, 1996-2006 for Syria, 1998-2009 for oPt and 1995 – 2008 for Turkey).
-Data were stratified by 10-year age groups and sexSyria.
+Data were stratified by 10-year age groups and sex.
+Due to variations in data availability, there were some minor differences in the age groups included for each population (25+ in Tunisia and Syria; 25-74 in West Bank, oPt; 35-84 in Turkey).

 Change in CHD deaths between the initial and final years